alexmoed/MasterClass/README.md

 ## Postshot Mask Processing

 # POSTSHOT MASK EXPORTING

-#
-# 1. COMBINE MASKS: Merge all object masks into one binary mask
+ 1. COMBINE MASKS: Merge all object masks into one binary mask
-#    - WHITE (255) = Subject
+   - WHITE (255) = Subject
-#    - BLACK (0) = Background
+   - BLACK (0) = Background

-#
-# 2. ADD AS ALPHA CHANNEL: Attach mask to original image as alpha channel
+ 2. ADD AS ALPHA CHANNEL: Attach mask to original image as alpha channel
-#    - Preserves full RGB data
+    - Preserves full RGB data
-#    - No premultiplication
+    - No premultiplication
-#    - No actual transparency applied
+    - No actual transparency applied

-#
-# 3. SAVE AS PNG: Contains original image with mask as alpha channel
-#    (Alpha is not premultiplied or set for transparency)
+ 3. SAVE AS PNG: Contains original image with mask as alpha channel (Alpha is not premultiplied or set for transparency)
-#    - Standard format for Postshot
+    - Standard format for Postshot

+  # POSTSHOT Results